ClusterBenchmark/ClusterBenchmark/docs/Louvain.md

 The code is available as [SourceForge](https://sourceforge.net/projects/louvain/).
 I have not tried to compile it yet, but it seems easy enough to use.

 There is also python bindings included in both NetworkX and the iGraph.
+The memory footprint is massive..